mgovilla/Goatbook/README.md

 # Goatbook

-this was a project for a 36 hour hackathon @ wpi. code is very messy, but hey, it works.
+This was a project for a 36 hour hackathon @ wpi. code is very messy, but hey, it works.

-it is a queue-grouping app writted in flutter with a backend of javascript using firebases's api for user authentication and database storage and authentication.
+It is a queue-grouping app writted in flutter with a backend of javascript using firebases's api for user authentication and database storage and authentication.

 ## Inspiration